Musk accuses Twitter of fraud as buyout battle escalates

 Musk argued in the filing to a Delaware court that the number of users actually shown advertising on the platform is about 65 million lower than the firm’s 238 million figure.

-“Twitter’s disclosures have slowly unraveled, with Twitter frantically closing the gates on information in a desperate bid to prevent the Musk Parties from uncovering its fraud,” the claim alleged.
+“Twitter’s disclosures have slowly unravelled, with Twitter frantically closing the gates on information in a desperate bid to prevent the Musk Parties from uncovering its fraud,” the claim alleged.

 Musk is asking the court to free him from the agreement and make Twitter pay him an amount in damages to be determined at trial, which set to open on October 17.